BABlu951/NASSCOM_SoC_Design/README.md

 $$Percentage\ of \ DFFs = 0.1084 \times 100 = 10.84%$$

-## Lab Session 2: Good floorplan vs bad floorplan and introduction to library cells
+## **Lab Session 2** : Good floorplan vs bad floorplan and introduction to library cells

-### objective
+### Objective
-- Run 'picorv32a' design floorplan using OpenLANE flow and generate design output file.
+1. Run 'picorv32a' design floorplan using OpenLANE flow and generate design output file.
-- Calculate the die area in microns from the values in floorplan.def.
+2. Calculate the die area in microns from the values in floorplan.def.
-- Load generated floorplan.def in magic tool and explore the floorplan.
+3. Load generated floorplan.def in magic tool and explore the floorplan.
-- Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
+4. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
-- Load generated placement def in magic tool and explore the placement.
+5. Load generated placement def in magic tool and explore the placement.

   The die area is a quantity property representing the total area of an integrated circuit die.
 This value is given by